 Hall-of-Famers Jason Zolman and Dave Reed are named Co-Players of the 1990s. ‘

-The Sure Things’ of Atlanta, Ga., sweep through a record 59 teams to the 22nd Annual World Wiffle® Ball Championship, beating ‘Chowder Box’ of Mishawaka, Indiana in the final game on Sunday for their third World Title.
+The Sure Things’ of Atlanta, Ga., sweep through a then-record 59 teams to the 22nd Annual World Wiffle® Ball Championship, beating ‘Chowder Box’ of Mishawaka, Indiana in the final game on Sunday for their third World Title.

 Steroid user Barry Bonds, hits 73 home runs, still falling eight dingers short of Steve Obren’s bat-and-ball record of 81, hit in 1976.

 The ‘Blue Ribbon Builders’ take their fifth world title at Mishawaka’s Rose Park, at 22 fields, the new world’s largest Wiffle® Ball complex.
 A record 63 teams compete.
 South Bend, Indiana’s ‘Killer Bees’ finish second.
 The aging ‘Homeboys’ (ages 39-40) stun the Wiffle® Ball world by reaching their 10th final four.
 The ‘Montreal Frappeurs’ become the first Canadian team to enter the tournament.
 Rockford, Michigan’s ‘Fat Bastards’ become the first nationally known fast-pitch team to play in the World Wiffle® Ball Championship.
 The ‘Fatties’ finish fifth out of 63, and help bring peace and understanding to the Wiffle® Ball world.